status-im/pm/notes/transcript10.md

 Oskar: Cool, so network incentives?

-Status: Yeah we are continuing our research like Andrey did research on one of the ideas of incentive of the current infrastructure meaning whisper and mail servers.
+Status: Yeah we are continuing our research like Andrea did research on one of the ideas of incentive of the current infrastructure meaning whisper and mail servers.
 For the next week we wanna also take a look like taken into account that's there's also a protocol research happening so we want something more broad and applicable and future proof.
 So people want to have some research on something different and not like whisper side, just come up with something that's more generic and durable so that's essentially it I hope we'll share the documents this week, the drafts of research.

 # Core Improvements
 12:00 - 13:00